insberr/insberr.github.io/README.md

-# My Personal Website | Gitlab
+# SpiderGaming's Website
-Welcome to the code for my personal website!
-My website is mainly finished.
+Welcome to the code for my website!

-I am bored and if anyone is willing to do some of my homework for me that would be great because im getting way to much homework

 # Updates
 * Added background color to match the system theme
-*
+* Fixed the secret code

-## Coming soon
+* Local storage is all part of one item
-* List items are more compact in the code
+* Made the lists js have less code

 # To Do
-* [ ] Make all local storage items use on local storage item with a JSON string
+* [x] Make all local storage items use on local storage item with a JSON string

 * [ ] Use javascript for the user name display